 Using the summer for professional development is one solution.
 It doesn’t allow for any opportunity to implement your new strategies directly into the classroom.
 Another common way to allocate time for professional development is to hire substitute teachers for a day.
 Being away for one day won’t give you adequate preparation time to implement your reforms.

 Technology may serve as a solution to this problem.
 Technology helps people make better use of their time.
-Technology can make it possible for teachers to access instructional resources as well as use collaborative support outlets whenever they need.
+Technology can make it possible for teachers to access instructional resources and use collaborative support outlets whenever they need them.
 Videoconferencing is also a new and efficient way to access different sites without having to travel.

 Seek out webinars and other web-based conferences to attend.
 These are usually tailored for full-time working individuals and are held on nights and weekends to accommodate teachers’ schedules best.
-Ability to use current technology will look impressive on your resume.
+The ability to use current technology will look impressive on your resume.

 Why Isn’t There More Time for Professional Development?

-A way to help change the views of the public and policymakers is to develop a task force dedicated to informing the public about the importance of professional development and discuss ways of implementing professional development into teachers’ schedules that makes sense.
+A way to help change the public and policymakers’ views is to develop a task force dedicated to informing the public about the importance of professional development and discussing ways of implementing professional development into teachers’ schedules that make sense.